-1862 - 04 - Pea Ridge (American Civil War in 3D) The Confederates spent two days outflanking the entrenchments of the Union army to make a dawn strike Review - This is a great series and on some battles from the ACW I had not heard of.
-Keep them coming and I will buy them.
-Could the system be used for Napoleonic battles?
+1862 - 04 - Pea Ridge (American Civil War in 3D) The Confederates spent two days outflanking the entrenchments of the Union army to make a dawn strike Review - Great Battle with an interesting Map and objectives that will really stretch those strategic muscles on both sides.

 1862 - 09P - Valley Campaign Pack (American Civil War in 3D) All five battles in the Jackson Valley Campaign of 1862 Review - Great components, clear rules, excellent system.
 IMO, the best purchase in the series as it offers battles of varying length and complexity.
 I will post a review on Gameboardgeek hopefully soon.

 1862 - 10 - Shiloh (American Civil War in 3D) Confederate force under launched a surprise attack against the Union force that is encamped around Pittsburg Landing Review - Ideal balance of easy to follow rules and realism.
 Just the game on Shiloh I was looking for